Skeikampen

 Skeikampen is a mountain located in Gausdal Municipality in Innlandet county, Norway.
 The 1124 m tall mountain is located about 9 km to the northwest of the village of Svingvoll.
 The area is heavily dependent on recreation which is dominated by the Skeikampen Alpine Centre plus hundreds of holiday cottages.

 Attractions

-The Skeikampen Alpine Centre is located on the montain and it offers both ski lifts and pistes.
+The Skeikampen Alpine Centre is located on the mountain and it offers both ski lifts and pistes.
 The first cross-country tourists arrived in 1895 and the first ski lift was built in 1959.
 The centre is now one of Norway's largest skiing facilities.
 The area also has an 18-hole golf course.
 Tourists travel to Lillehammer, the regional transportation hub, before taking local transportation to Skeikampen.
 Local buses offer several daily bus departures to Skeikampen.